 - A faculty member must sponsor your poster entry by stating that your scholarly work represents B or better grade level work.

 - Your actual poster display Title font may be as large as 72 point font.
 Your actual poster Text font should be in 16 - 18 point font using 1 inch margins to insure that it can be easily read from a distance of 5 feet.
 Your poster text should be affixed to poster board or professionally made vinyl banner that can be attached to wooden scaffolding with pushpins or nails.
-Your poster dimensions can be no longer than 4 feet horizontally and no shorter than 4 feet vertically.
+Your poster dimensions can be no bigger than 4 feet horizontally and 4 feet vertically.
 The body of your poster should conform to the style guidelines of your discipline.
-Seek the guidance of your faculty sponsor or view past posters in the hallways of Shilling Hall and Leighty Tabor Science Center.
+Seek the guidance of your faculty sponsor or view past posters in the hallways of Leighty Tabor Science Center.

 - At least one of the poster's authors (when multiple authors exist) must be present from 1:00 PM to 3:00 PM during the poster session and judging.
 It is recommended that authors arrive no later than 12:45 AM.
 Two judges will evaluate each poster, so poster authors must wear their name tags (symposium provided).
 Dress is business professional.
-Poster awards will be presented at 4:00 PM in the Doug and Diane Oberhelman Center for Leadership Performance, with a photo of the winning authors to follow the awards presentation.
 The prize money will be distributed by checks and can be picked up from Lori Gilbert in Shilling 212.
 Winners will receive an email when their prize check is available.

-- Your poster dimensions can be no longer than 4 feet horizontally and no shorter than 4 feet vertically.
+- Your poster dimensions can be no bigger than 4 feet horizontally and 4 feet vertically.

 - Put the whole title in capital letters.
 Your poster title is limited to a maximum of 25 words.